- Email Communication

 Find a Job You Really Want In

-Career fairs might seem like a thing of the past, a caveman’s tool for finding a job that’s totally useless in the modern age of online resources — but that just ain’t true.
+Career fairs might seem like a thing of the past, a caveman’s tool for finding a job that’s totally useless in the modern age of online resources — but that just isn’t true.
 Career fairs are a goldmine of opportunities to make personal connections with employers and learn about what it’s like to work for them.

-Because career fairs are such a great tool for finding a job, they’re bound to attract large crowds — and it’s important to stand out against everyone else.
+Because career fairs are such a great tool for finding a job, they’re bound to attract large crowds — and it’s important to stand out from everyone else.
 What can you do specifically to compete with the hoards of people who will also be there?

 Don’t make the mistake of fading into the gigantic nameless crowd of job-seekers.
-Here are 10 tips to get the most out of career fairs and to make yourself stand out as a star candidate.
+Below are 10 tips to get the most out of career fairs and to make yourself stand out as a star candidate.